Setting Up MPI

 On a Remote Cluster

 Refer to the instructions from your site, for example UVA Research Computing for our local environment.
 Nearly always, you will be required to prepare your code and run it through a resource manager such as Slurm.
+Most HPC sites use a modules system, so generally you will need to load modules for an MPI version and usually the corresponding compiler.
+It is important to be sure that you use a version of MPI that can communicate correctly with your resource manager.

 module load gcc openmpi